THE BRIEF: Showcase new headphones developed for consumers and link with professional studio heritage.

 We took media to concerts such as an exclusive Islington sound check with the Foo Fighters (AKA Holy Sh*ts), went backstage at Royal Blood Brixton with The Sunday Times, chatted with Rolling Stone at Reading Festival and enjoyed annual country music festival C2C at the O2 with Wired.
 We also ensured that we captured the live images on this page for social media and wider media coverage too...

-By showing media that these artists used Audio-Technica equipment, they could see that Audio-Technica had a history and reputation that many new headphone brands could only dream of.
-The sonic path from studio mics to consumer headphones should be flawless and once mainstream media sampled Audio-Technica headphones, awards, 5 star reviews and glowing comments were in plentiful supply.
-With music, it's hard to go back to a smaller sound once you've heard what the artist wants you to hear - we knew that already but needed the trust of our media relations to get a chance to demonstrate the obvious quality of Audio-Technica products.
+By showing media that these artists used Audio-Technica equipment, they could see that Audio-Technica had a history and genuine reputation.
+The sonic path from studio mics to consumer headphones should be flawless and once mainstream media sampled Audio-Technica headphones, we got plenty of coverage for the brand.
+With music, it's hard to go back to a smaller sound once you've heard what the artist wants you to hear - we knew that already but needed the trust of our media relations to get a chance to demonstrate Audio-Technica products.

 Click here to see our media coverage